 Making our homes the central point of our lives has personal and professional advantages.
 According to 2021 data, nearly 80 % of professionals who work from home cite higher productivity as one of the main benefits.
 Remote work also eliminates the need and expenses associated with commuting, which gives designers more time to focus on the job at hand.

 However, the quick shift towards remote work also comes with challenges.
-Like other professionals who now work remotely, designers working from home report increased stress.
+Like other professionals who now work remotely, a designer working from home report increased stress.
 And as telework becomes more popular, new challenges continue to emerge.
 For example, in a survey of 300+ designers, the findings highlighted that the freedom involved in remote work is often curbed by some unavoidable compromises, such as:

 - Communication and collaboration challenges due to the difficulties involved in replicating impromptu conversations.
 What previously was resolved with a quick walk to a colleague’s desk, now requires a drawn-out exchange of emails and chat messages.
 The lack of physical immediacy can create obstacles to brainstorming, ideation, and iteration.